ouspg/CloudAndNetworkSecurity/6. Digital Forensics/README.md

 You are required to install quite many tools yourself, so anything you can install them on is good enough.
 You can find most tools if not all as Arch Linux packages for the course VM.

-All memory and image dumps are available as a download.
+All memory and image dumps are available as a direct download.
 The link is provided in Moodle.

 ## Important reminder

 This lab features tasks that are a little similar to tasks in CTF challenges.
-There is a specified type of information hidden in somewhere and it is up to you to figure it out.
+There is a specified type of information hidden somewhere and it is up to you to figure it out.

-Basically, this means that this lab may be harder than the others, instructions and directions where you should go are more unclear than in the other labs and changes of tool usage problems and other irritating errors are higher than in the other labs.
+This means that this lab may be harder than some of the others, instructions and directions where you should go are more unclear than in the other labs and changes of tool usage problems and other irritating errors are higher than in the other labs.

 Other labs might have had simple tutorials/instructions on how to use certain tools during them.